aaronkeene/SQLiteForExcel/README.md

 This code may not be compatible with 32-bit versions of Office.
 If you need 32-bit compatability and this project doesn't work, I would recommend using the code in Govert's original project.

+# Future updates
+Some updates I'll make in the future include moving certain methods around and making certain methods private to assist in abstraction for the respective objects.
+Other potential updates may include writing code to make working with the default database easier.
+And perhaps creating an ORM that would make working with the database easier.

 # Example

 This is sample code taken from the mMain module which is included in the Excel workbook: